 Several days ago, a friend asked about how I introduced sensory bins to LG and what our first sensory bin was.
 Funny enough, this picture from our very first sensory bin experience just popped up on my TimeHop app!
 So, it only seemed fitting to share with you all!

 This first bin was a perfect test bin because everything was free for us.
 LG loved snacking on baby food pouches every day so I saved all of the lids for sorting and playing with.
 They’re still a choking hazard for sure, but they were big enough for me to keep an eye on while she worked with them.
-It’s hard to be sneaky with those bright lids!
+No matter how old your kiddo is, be sure to keep them close by while working with sensory bins so you can watch for risky behavior!

 If you want a super simple bin to take for a test drive, this is it!
 I just grabbed a storage container, filled it with water and pouch lids, and let her scoop around in the bin with a slotted spoon from the kitchen.
 She had a BALL!
 Of course, she splashed and got wet.
 But that made this bin even more fun!
 A year later and she still loves playing with water sensory bins!